mikegrb/Device-RadioThermostat/README.md

 ## user\_message($line, $message)

 Display a message on one of the two lines of alphanumeric display at the bottom of the thermostat.
 Valid values for line are 0 and 1.
-Messages too long will scroll.
 This is only supported by the CT-80 model thermostats.
+CT-80 Thermostat supports 2 rows of alphanumeric strings of 26 characters in length.

 ## price\_message($line, $message)